Wild Atlantic Writing Awards (WAWA)

 -

-judges should be left in no doubt that the story is true and the core theme in your story is linked to ‘secrets;’
+judges should be left in no doubt that the story is true and the core theme in your story is linked to ‘power;’

 -

-the word ‘secrets’ (or any derivation) cannot be used in stories or in the headlines of stories submitted for the competition, but judges should be in no doubt that the theme of 'secrets' is reflected clearly in your stories;
+the word ‘power’ (or any derivation) cannot be used in stories or in the headlines of stories submitted for the competition, but judges should be in no doubt that the theme of 'power' is reflected clearly in your stories;

 -